 - Roasted Broccoli and Sweet Potato Orzo

-- One-Pot Creamy Gnocchi
+- One-Pot Creamy Gnocchi with Tomato and Spinach

-- 1 TBSP extra-virgin olive oil
+- 1 Tablespoon extra-virgin olive oil

-- 1 1/2 cups yellow onion diced
+- 1 1/2 cups yellow onion, finely diced

-- 3-4 garlic cloves finely chopped
+- 3-4 garlic cloves, finely chopped

-- 1 bunch broccolini cut into 1-inch pieces (~1 cup)
+- 1 cup broccolini, cut into 1-inch pieces (1 bunch)

-- Red pepper flakes to taste
+- Red pepper flakes, to taste

-- Salt and pepper to taste
+- Salt and pepper, to taste

-- 1 cup sun-dried tomatoes julienned
+- 1 cup sun-dried tomatoes, julienned

 - 16 oz. dried orecchiette pasta